 After remaining below 0.5 million pounds per year for several years, commercial chub mackerel landings spiked to 5.25 million pounds in 2013, but decreased to pre-2013 levels by 2016 (Table 1).
-This temporary increase was the result of a small number of trawl vessels targeting chub mackerel.
+22 This temporary increase was the result of a small number of trawl vessels targeting chub mackerel.
 These vessels also participate in the Illex squid fishery.
-Some fishermen have described chub mackerel as a "bailout" species which they sometimes target when they are not able to harvest Illex squid are harvested; however, fishermen have said they typically will not harvest both species at the same time because the quality of both species suffers when they are stored together.
+Some fishermen have described chub mackerel as a "bailout" species which they sometimes target when they are not able to harvest Illex squid.
+Chub mackerel tend to be harvested in the same areas and times of year when Illex squid are harvested; however, fishermen have said they typically will not harvest both species at the same time because the quality of both species suffers when they are stored together.